microsoft/CameraTraps/README.md

 classification_results = classification_model.single_image_classification(img)
 ```

-For those interested in accessing the previous MegaDetector repository, which utilizes the same MegaDetectorV5 model weights and was primarily developed by Dan Morris during his time at Microsoft, please visit the [archive](./archive) directory, or you can visit the [repository](https://github.com/agentmorris/MegaDetector/tree/main) that Dan Morris is actively maintaining.
+For those interested in accessing the previous MegaDetector repository, which utilizes the same MegaDetector v5 model weights and was primarily developed by Dan Morris during his time at Microsoft, please visit the [archive](./archive) directory, or you can visit the [repository](https://github.com/agentmorris/MegaDetector/tree/main) that Dan Morris is actively maintaining.

 Your engagement with our work is greatly appreciated, and we eagerly await any feedback you may have.

 # Animal showcase!
-### Image detection using MegadetectorV5
+### Image detection using Megadetector v5
 <img src="images/animal_det_1.JPG" width="700">

 Credits to Universidad de los Andes, Colombia.
-### Image classification with MegadetectorV5 and AI4GAmazonRainforest
+### Image classification with Megadetector v5 and AI4GAmazonRainforest
 <img src="images/animal_clas_1.png" width="700">

 Credits to Universidad de los Andes, Colombia.
-### Opossum ID with MegadetectorV5 and AI4GOpossum
+### Opossum ID with Megadetector v5 and AI4GOpossum
 <img src="images/opossum_det.png" width="700">

 Credits to the Agency for Regulation and Control of Biosecurity and Quarantine for Galápagos (ABG), Ecuador.